abap2UI5/auto-builder/README.md

 ```

 ### PR
 This repository contains auto-generated code from every commit made to the main abap2UI5 repository.
 Please contribute via the main abap2UI5 project for code changes.
-Pull Requests are not accepted here, as changes will be overwritten automatically.
+Pull Requests can not be accepted here, as changes will be overwritten automatically.

 ### Issues
 For bug reports or feature requests, please open an issue in the main abap2UI5 repository.